ULNA ANATOMY

 • Function:

-• Fits into the coronoid fossa of the humerus during forearm flexion
+• Fits into the coronoid fossa of the humerus during your forearm flexion

 • Essential for elbow flexion and joint stability during motion